Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 SSI has the same asset limits – $2,000 for singles and $3,000 for spouses – as Medicaid ABD in Kansas.

-Medicare beneficiaries who are enrolled in Medicaid, an MSP, or SSI also receive Extra Help – a federal program that lowers prescription costs under Medicare Part D. Enrollees who don’t automatically receive this program can apply for it themselves.
-The income limit is $1,615 a month for singles and $2,175 a month for couples, and the asset limit is $14,610 for individuals and $29,160 for spouses.
+Medicare beneficiaries who also have Medicaid, an MSP, or Supplemental Security Income (SSI) will receive Extra Help.
+This program lowers Medicare Part D prescription drug costs.
+When beneficiaries apply for this program themselves, the income limit is $1,843 a month for singles and $2,485 a month for couples.
+The asset limit is $16,660 for individuals and $33,240 for spouses.

 Medicare beneficiaries increasingly rely on long-term services and supports (LTSS) – or long-term care – which is mostly not covered by Medicare.
-Twenty percent of Medicare beneficiaries who were living at home received some assistance with LTSS in 2015, and even more seniors will need these services as the population ages.
+20% of Medicare beneficiaries who were living at home received some assistance with LTSS in 2015, and even more seniors will need these services as the population ages.

 Medicaid fills this gap in Medicare coverage for long-term care, but its complex eligibility rules can make qualifying for benefits difficult.
 What’s more – eligibility rules vary significantly from state to state.